Yes, it's shocking: nowhere in the Bible will you find the term "closure."

 So why hold to them?

-And, more to the Biblical point, because I believe that in Matthew 28 (and other places) Jesus gave us a task, and having given it to us, he expects that we should finish it.
+I do, because I believe in Matthew 28 (and other places) Jesus gave us a task, and having given it to us, he expects us to finish it.
 I tell my children to clean the kitchen, and I expect them to do the job.
 If I, as the head of house, expect this of my children, should I not expect the same of the one who is head of me?

 So when someone argues with you--or me--that closure is not Biblical, don't argue.
 Agree.
 It's not.
 It's just a useful tool for defining part of the space, task, responsibility that Christ has called the church to, and the gap in the wall toward which I (and others like me) go.
 You may have another gap to fill, and that's good.
 The Body needs all parts.